-Ramadan 2020: The world is going through a global lockdown the duration of this situation is yet uncertain.
-Thus, we must be prepared to observe a different month of Ramadan, this year.
+Ramadan 2021: The world is going through a global lockdown; the duration of this situation is yet uncertain.
+Thus, we must be prepared to observe a different month of Ramadan this year.

 1. The prayers and lockdown

-This year, Muslims would be prevented from praying at mosques.
-Congregation prayers are even banned in the Gulf countries as people gatherings are strictly not recommended these days.
+This year, Muslims would be prevented from praying at mosques if they’re not wearing masks.
+Itikaaf and Ifars have been banned globally as people gatherings are strictly not recommended these days.

 As mosques would be kept closed, people won’t be able to follow i’tikaf at their local mosques.
 But women would be still able to perform i’tikaf prayers as they follow most of the religious prayers within their houses.